Enhancing Network Failure Mitigation with Performance-Aware Ranking: Evaluation

-\sysname is able to pick the best mitigation under different congestion control protocols (see~\figref{fig:sensitivity:CC}).
-For this, we compare two protocols with different behaviors under loss: Cubic~\cite{cubic}, which drastically reduces its sending rate when it observes packet loss, and BBR~\cite{bbr} which does not. \sysname picks the best mitigation irrespective of which protocol we use.
-But its approximations of the $1$p throughput distribution are more accurate when the mix of protocols is known (it can explicitly account for their differences in handling loss).
+\sysname can also pick the best mitigation under different congestion control protocols (see~\figref{fig:sensitivity:CC}).
+For this, we compare two protocols with different behaviors under loss: (1) Cubic~\cite{cubic}, which drastically reduces its sending rate under packet loss, and (2) BBR~\cite{bbr}, which does not. \sysname picks the best mitigation irrespective of which protocol we use.
+However. its approximations of the $1$p throughput distribution are more accurate when the mix of protocols is known (it can explicitly account for their differences in handling loss).

+\parab{Simulation validation.} To show \sysname's effectiveness at larger scales with realistic link speeds and latencies, we conducted a simulation using NS3~\cite{henderson2008network} on a 128-server topology with 20~Gbps 100 $\mu$s links.
+NS3 alone takes over a day to complete one simulation run (one sample).
+We invested significant effort in parallelizing NS3 using MPI and reduced the time to run one sample to 6 hours.
+On this topology, we induce a failure in which two links drop packets (one ToR-T1 at 0.005\% and one T1-T2 at 0.5\%).
+This scenario shows the complex effect of different packet drops at different levels of datacenters and the trade-off between causing congestion by disabling the links versus incurring packet drops by taking no action.
+Apart from the DCTCP distribution, we also simulated FbHadoop~\cite{hadoop-workload} that has more short flows.
+These experiments required over 2100 hours to complete.

+\figref{fig:ns3_sims} shows the performance penalties of different actions. \sysname is able to identify if the congestion introduced by disabling the link would impact the flows more than the packet drop or vice-versa.
+In contrast, prior work (NetPilot, CorrOpt, and Operator) ignores the impact of traffic and failure characteristics on the mitigation. \sysname finds the best mitigation (only disabling the high drop rate link).
+In contrast, the baselines either disable both links or keep both links and incur 32\%~--~78\% penalty on 99p FCT.
+Note that the performance penalty of not taking any action is the same as only disabling the link with a low packet drop since they both keep the link with a high drop rate in the network.
+This link ends up dropping many packets and determines the tail FCT.

+\parab{Testbed validation.} To demonstrate \sysname makes high-quality decisions even on a physical testbed, we induce a failure pattern from Scenario 1 in which a ToR~--~T1 link randomly drops 6.25\% ($\frac{1}{16}$) of the packets, while a link from a different T1 to a T2 also drops packets at 0.39\% ($\frac{1}{256}$).